Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: Post-deposition sample characterization

-\textbf{Figure \ref{mag_hyst}} shows the out-of-plane magnetization component $M_z$ normalized to the saturation value $M_S$ as a function of the applied perpendicular magnetic field $\upmu_0$H$_z$ acquired in several samples, before and after the ALD deposition of the ferroelectric HZO layer.
-The measurements demonstrate that the samples posses PMA both without (blue filled squares) and with (empty black circles) the HZO layer, presenting sharp and abrupt magnetization reversals, large coercive field, and fully remanence magnetization state.
-The cycles before and after the HZO deposition in the stacks with Pt-buffers in figure \ref{Pt_hyst_1} and \ref{Pt_hyst_2}) are similar and do not present relevant differences, indicating that the Gr stays intact during the ALD deposition and thus the expected PMA enhancement at the Gr/Co interface is observed, along with the expected dependence on Co thickness. \\ Nonetheless, in the case of Gr/Co/Ir(111) (figure \ref{sfig4_mag_hyst} in Supp.
-Info.), we notice a slight increase of coercive field after the ALD deposition of the HZO, which is probably due either to a minor partial oxidation of Co (this may be due to some damage of the underlying Gr layer) or Co/HM intermixing (this may be favored by the elevated deposition temperature used for the ALD growth and subsequent annealing, to be further investigated).
-This effect is greatly reduced in Gr/Co/Pt(111) samples (figure \ref{Pt_hyst_1} and \ref{Pt_hyst_2}).
-In any case, the strong similarity in PMA before and after deposition indicates that these are both minor effects, which do not substantially affect the overall magnetization reversals behavior of the Gr/Co system.
+Nonetheless, in the case of Gr/Co/Ir(111) (see supplementary information), we notice a slight increase of coercive field after the ALD deposition of the HZO, which is probably due either to a minor partial oxidation of Co or Co/HM intermixing (this may be favored by the elevated deposition temperature used for the ALD growth and subsequent annealing, to be further investigated).
+This effect is greatly reduced in Gr/Co/Pt(111) samples (figure \ref{mag_hyst}(a) and \ref{mag_hyst}(b)).
+In any case, the strong similarity in PMA before and after deposition indicates that these are both minor effects, which do not substantially affect the overall magnetization reversal behavior of the Gr/Co system.